What Is An Intervention Order?

 Intervention orders impose a range of conditions on the Respondent to prevent them from continuing the threatened conduct against the Applicant.
 This might include no contact restrictions, which may prevent you from contacting the Applicant or other people or exclusion restrictions, which may prohibit you from going to particular places.

 Intervention orders can be made for a specific period or indefinitely.
-They are most commonly one to two years in length.
+They are most commonly range from 6 months to 2 years in length.

 Family Violence Intervention Orders

-A family violence intervention order aims at protecting family members from family violence within the home.
+A Family Violence Intervention Order aims to protect family members from family violence within the home.
 Family violence includes physical, mental, sexual and emotional abuse, as well as economic abuse, threats and any other behaviour that causes a family member to fear for their safety and wellbeing or another person’s.

 The affected person must be a family member of the Respondent or currently or have previously been in a relationship with the Respondent.